Online shopping is big business these days, with more and more consumers across the world turning to the World Wide Web to purchase goods.

 3. Use credit cards and secure payment services instead of debit cards

 (Also, of course make sure you are the person using your card!)

 Credit cards, in comparison to debit cards, offer consumers additional protection when shopping online.
 The main advantage is that a credit card account is in no way linked to whatever funds you actually own.
 There are other benefits as credit cards may have a limit on amount that can be spent.

-However, when it comes to buying online, all the convenience that comes with public Wi-Fi can be overshadowed by the many risks that are associated with this service.
-You’d be surprised at how unsecure many hotspots actually are and how easy they are to attack.
+However, when it comes to buying online, all the convenience that comes with public WiFi can be overshadowed by the many risks that are associated with this service.
+You’d be surprised at how insecure many hotspots actually are and how easy they are to attack.